SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Comparison of Data Generation Methods

 \item \textbf{Object detection based Local Editing} (adapted from~\cite{yu2025anyedit}): This approach first detects objects or body parts in the image using \emph{Grounding Dino}~\cite{liu2024grounding} and \emph{SAM2}~\cite{ravi2024sam}.
 The detected region is then erased and refilled via an inpainting model.
 To represent the state-of-the-art, we evaluated two variants of this paradigm: one using \emph{SDXL-Inpainting} and another using \emph{FLUX.1-Fill}. \end{enumerate}

 \paragraph{Prompt-to-Prompt:}

-We constructed a total of 101 editing pairs using the Prompt-to-Prompt method~\cite{hertz2022prompt, brooks2023instructpix2pix}.
-Editing instructions were randomly sampled with lengths between \(1\) and \(5\) operations, enabled by Prompt-to-Prompt’s ability to sequentially modify multiple words or phrases within a single prompt—effectively simulating multi-step edits in one generation.
+We constructed a total of 101 editing pairs using the Prompt-to-Prompt method~\cite{hertz2022prompt}, following the data generation paradigm widely utilized by InstructPix2Pix~\cite{brooks2023instructpix2pix}.
+Editing instructions were randomly sampled with lengths between 1 and 5 operations, enabled by Prompt-to-Prompt’s ability to sequentially modify multiple words or phrases within a single prompt—effectively simulating multi-step edits in one generation.
 Participants rated each pair as success or failure.
 As shown in Table~\ref{tab:p2p_success}, our method achieves a substantially higher average success rate (87.88\%) compared to Prompt-to-Prompt (46.89\%) under the same evaluation protocol.
 Fig.~\ref{fig:failure_p2p} illustrates typical failure cases of Prompt-to-Prompt.
 While Prompt-to-Prompt supports compositional edits by adding, replacing, or removing attributes in the prompt, it often fails to maintain consistent human poses and scene composition across edits.
 In the examples shown, although the target attributes are correctly modified, the resulting images exhibit noticeable changes in body posture or spatial arrangement, breaking the intended continuity between the original and edited versions.

 \paragraph{Object Detection + Inpainting:}

 We constructed a total of 64 editing items using an object-detection-based local editing approach adapted from~\cite{yu2025anyedit}. \emph{Grounding Dino}~\cite{liu2024grounding} and \emph{SAM2}~\cite{ravi2024sam} were used to detect target regions, which were then erased or replaced via inpainting.
 Although the detection-based pipeline can be extended to multi-step edits by repeatedly detecting and erasing different regions, such repetition increases complexity and may introduce structural inconsistencies.
 Therefore, we restrict our comparison to the single-step case.